How & where to buy Ravencoin (RVN) online

 Finally, here are three questions for you to consider as you decide whether to invest in Ravencoin.

-1. Is it a good time to buy Ravencoin?
+1. Is now a good time to buy RVN tokens?Copy link to section

 It depends on your goals.
-If you want to get involved by creating and trading assets with the software, then it probably is a good time to buy.
+If you want to get involved by creating and trading assets with the software, then it probably is a good time to get some RVN coins.
 For traders, a bit more thought is required.

 Investors in it for the long haul want to think about the state of the overall crypto market.
 Is it in a bull cycle?
-If so, maybe you want to buy now.
-Short term traders should spend more time comparing the current price to other coins.
+If so, maybe you want to invest now.
+Short-term traders should spend more time comparing the current price of RVN to other coins.
 Both types of investor can use our market analysis here to help them:

 Ravencoin solves the problem of tracking ownership of assets by turning them into digital tokens with a transaction history stored on the blockchain.
 This means you can always verify who owns an asset, or create your own unique tokens out of anything of value.